 An open repair may be performed if the rotator cuff injury cannot be repaired using arthroscopy.
 In some cases, a tendon graft and joint replacement may be necessary.

 Bone and Joint Care at Brigham and Women’s Hospital

 The Orthopaedic & Arthritis Center at Brigham and Women’s Hospital is one of the most highly regarded orthopaedic and joint disease research and treatment programs in the world.
 Comprehensive and innovative bone and joint care is the foundation of the Center, beginning nearly a century ago when one of our founding hospitals, the Robert Breck Brigham Hospital, became the first teaching hospital in the country wholly devoted to arthritis treatment and related diseases.

-Today, the Center – a collaboration of the Department of Orthopaedic Surgery and the Division of Rheumatology, Immunology and Allergy - is known for its pioneering team of physicians and researchers dedicated to doing everything possible for our patients while helping to develop and apply the most advanced treatments for bone and joint diseases and conditions.
+Today, the Center – a collaboration of the Department of Orthopaedic Surgery and the Division of Rheumatology, Inflammation, and Immunity - is known for its pioneering team of physicians and researchers dedicated to doing everything possible for our patients while helping to develop and apply the most advanced treatments for bone and joint diseases and conditions.

 Patient- and Family-focused Care

 Brigham and Women’s Hospital has long been committed to not only the care of our patients but also the many other needs that they and their families have.
 This philosophy of patient- and family-focused care involves systems and services that emphasize healing in a comfortable, relaxed environment.